fath3rl0s/Python-Notes/README.txt

 Learn with small, targeted applications

 * Recommend having a split view of text editor and terminal open to view outputs as you move along.
-This stimulates visual and hands on-learning, simultaneously *
+This stimulates visual and hands-on learning, simultaneously *

 Thanks!